 Traditionally some of the most popular sessions at the InstallerSHOW, the Gas Safe Register returned with its technical sessions.
 The technical team at Gas Safe looked at the key aspects of the operation of the Register, clarified a few points about role and remit, and suggested a few myths along the way.
 The presentation covered a range of topics that are regularly raised with the Gas Safe technical team including looking at Flame Supervision Devices, cookers, Landlord gas safety records, and Unsafe Sits guidance (and more!)

 The transition to low carbon heating is happening in the UK now, and that will accelerate in the near future.
 It doesn’t matter if the heat source is boilers or heat pumps, a properly designed system working efficiently will save the UK tonnes of carbon, and homeowners plenty of money on their bills.
-IMI Hydronic will be joined by some well-known experts to discuss the products and techniques used to make heating systems as efficient as possible.
+IMI Hydronic were joined by some well-known experts to discuss the products and techniques used to make heating systems as efficient as possible.

 - Heat Loss Calculations

 - Valves and TRVs

 - Flow and Return temperatures

 David Whitfield, MD of Elysator, presented on how to protect clients’ closed-loop systems from corrosion and bacteria without the need for chemical additives.
 The workshop included:

 - An overview of VDI2035 and principles of electrochemistry

 - Financial and operational benefits for clients and installers of non-chemical water treatment